- TAX INFO

 Print or type the information in the spaces provided.

 Name change.
-If you changed your name because of marriage, divorce, etc., be sure to report the change to the Social Security Administration (SSA) before you file your return.
+If you changed your name because of marriage, divorce, or for any other reason, be sure to report the change to the Social Security Administration (SSA) before filing your return.
 This prevents delays in processing your return and issuing refunds.
 It also safeguards your future social security benefits.

 Address change.
 If you plan to move after filing your return, use Form 8822 to notify the IRS of your new address.